YoungArts

-YoungArts (previously National YoungArts Foundation and National Foundation for Advancement in the Arts, or NFAA) is an American charity established in 1981 by Lin and Ted Arison to help nurture emerging high-school artists.
-The foundation is based in Miami, Florida.
-In 1981, Ted Arison gave $5 million to launch the National Foundation for Advancement in the Arts.
+YoungArts (previously National YoungArts Foundation and National Foundation for Advancement in the Arts, or NFAA) is an American charity established by Lin and Ted Arison to suport high-school artists..
+The foundation is based in Miami, Florida and began in 1981 when Ted Arison gave $5 million to launch the foundation.

-YoungArts nominates up to 60 candidates for consideration as U.S. Presidential Scholars in the Arts following participation in YoungArts week.
+From 1982 to 2025, YoungArts nominated candidates for consideration as U.S. Presidential Scholars in the Arts.

-YoungArts disciplines

-The YoungArts application consists of the following ten disciplines across the visual, literary, design and performing arts:
+Leadership